ELTE-DH/NoSketch-Engine-Docker/README.md

 This is a [dockerised](https://www.docker.com/) version of [NoSketch Engine](https://nlp.fi.muni.cz/trac/noske), the open source version of [Sketch Engine](https://www.sketchengine.eu/) corpus manager and text analysis software developed by [Lexical Computing Limited](https://www.lexicalcomputing.com/).
+NoSketch Engine lacks some features compared to Sketch Engine.
+See [the comparison](https://www.sketchengine.eu/nosketch-engine/) for details.

+This repository is completely independent of both Lexical Computing Limited and the NoSketch Engine upstream.
+If you have any questions about the NoSketch Engine, please use the mailing list: https://groups.google.com/a/sketchengine.co.uk/g/noske .
+For questions about the docker image, please use the issue tracker.

 This docker image is based on Debian 12 Bookworm and [the NoSketch Engine build and installation process](https://nlp.fi.muni.cz/trac/noske#Buildandinstallation) contains